-Each competitor's score is calculated on the basis of the difference between the times it takes her/him to cover the course, measured at check-points that are not known about in advance, and an optimum time calculated according to the set speed and the distance to be covered.
+Each competitor's score is calculated on the basis of the difference between the times it takes them to cover the course, measured at check-points that are not known about in advance, and an optimum time calculated according to the set speed and the distance to be covered.

-The speeds for each stage are between 6 and 12km/hr.
-The average speeds are between 8 and 9km/hr.
+The speeds for each stage are between 6 and 12km/h.
+The average speeds are between 8 and 9km/h.